-The term loan agreement includes customary events of default, in certain cases subject to customary cure periods.
+The M&T term loan agreement includes customary events of default, in certain cases subject to customary cure periods.
 The occurrence of an event of default, if not cured within the applicable cure period, would permit the lenders to, among other things, declare the unpaid principal, accrued and unpaid interest, and all other amounts payable under the M&T term loan facility to be immediately due and payable.
+A default under the Credit Agreement would also constitute a default under M&T term loan agreement.